Updated February 2021

-The Direct Vision Standard (DVS) will be coming into force by the start of next year – are you ready?
+The Direct Vision Standard (DVS) will be coming into force in just a month’s time – are you ready?

 This is one of the biggest changes to the law surrounding HGV’s since the Euro 6 emissions standard came out back in 2014.
 But because HGV collisions with people walking and cycling present a significant problem on London’s roads today, the industry cannot afford to wait any longer for this change to take place – it must happen now.

 Here at Alltruck plc, we want to make sure that all truck users are aware and prepared for this significant adjustment.
 To help you, we have written this article which aims to clearly explain what DVS is, how it will work, and what you need to do to prepare for it.

 Plus, we have compiled our very own 6 top tips on how to make sure you’re ready for the new law (and to check if it will even apply to you).